 This project is being supervised by A/Prof Deb Dempsey, a sociologist and researcher, and A/Prof Roger Cook, a clinical and counselling psychologist and researcher, both from Swinburne University.

 benefits of participation and potential for distress

-It is possible that sharing your personal story of a family secret will be an enjoyable experience for you, and you might gain insight, meaning or clarity into some aspects of your own life.
+It is possible that sharing personal stories of family secrets will be enjoyable, and people may gain insight, meaning or clarity into some aspects of your own life.
 I hope so!

 privacy and anonymity

 All interviews or written exchanges will be confidential and participation is anonymous.
 All data collected will be de-identified and a number of privacy-preserving techniques will be applied so that no one will be able to read any of my work and identify you, or anyone else in your family.
-Data (including transcripts, contact details and recordings) will be kept on Swinburne University's secure cloud server.
+Data (including transcripts, contact details and recordings) is kept on Swinburne University's secure cloud server.
 The only person able to access any of this original material will be me.

 I'm a qualified social worker, and I have a background in social policy, research coordination and family violence policy and project work.
 I'm a member of The Australian Sociological Association and part of their Families and Relationships group.
 I'm also a member of the European Sociological Society, and a member of their Sociology of Families and Intimate Lives research network.
 I work as a grant writer in the health and medical education field and freelance writer.